 On the Portuguese side of the border there are even more fortifications than in Spain.
 Almeida is found in the north of Portugal.
-It is a star fort with 12 corners, Vauban style, built in 1641.
-The Spanish only entered here once in all their history, and then with the help of the French.
-The square is an irregular quadrilateral and is not positioned quite geometrically, just as the star is not perfect, but its role as a centre is obvious when related to the margins of the citadel.
+It is a star-shaped fort with 12 corners, Vauban style, built in 1641.
+The Spanish only entered there once in all their history, and then with the help of the French.
+The square is an irregular quadrilateral and is not positioned quite geometrically, just as the star is not perfect; but its role as a centre is obvious when viewed in relation to the margins of the citadel.

-At a small distance from the monumental Praça do Municipio stands the municipal square, which hosts three important buildings: the Municipality, the Court of Appeals and the Naval Arsenal.
-It is a small, quiet square, with other rhythms in comparison to Praça do Comércio, which, following the Rua do Arsenal, stands less than 70 meters ahead.
-Praça do Municipio is equally part of the urban weaving born from the city’s reconstruction under the guidance of the Marquise of Pombal.
-This historical detail is enough in order to make it clear that they must be understood as a counterpoint, that is, as part of a system of squares that is ampler and not isolated.
+At a short distance from the monumental Praça do Comércio stands the municipal square, which hosts three important buildings: the Municipality, the Court of Appeals and the Naval Arsenal.
+It is a small, quiet square, with different rhythms from the Praça do Comércio, which, following the Rua do Arsenal, stands less than 70 meters ahead.
+Praça do Municipio is equally part of the urban fabric woven from the city’s reconstruction under the guidance of the Marquise of Pombal.
+This historical detail is enough to make it clear that they must be understood as counterpoints, that is, as parts of a broader, interconnected system of squares.

-The square owes its existence to the great Lisbon earthquake of the 1st of November 1755 and the fire that followed.
-On this spot, left empty due to natural disasters, a new regular city is built, as a result of reconstruction efforts coordinated by the Marquise of Pombal, the leader of the royal government.
+This square owes its existence to the great Lisbon earthquake of 1 November 1755 and the fire that followed.
+On this spot, abandoned due to natural disasters, a new, well-ordered city was built, as a result of reconstruction efforts coordinated by the Marquise of Pombal, the leader of the royal government.

-Praça do Comércio appears on the place previously held by the court of the royal palace, Terreiro de Paço, a name still used for the square, with a side open towards the Tejo, the greatest river of the Iberian Peninsula.
-At 175 x 180 meters, the size of the square is huge, among the biggest on the European continent.
+Praça do Comércio was built on Terreiro de Paço, the site where the court of the Royal Palace had previously been held.
+This name is still used for the square, with its one side facing the Tejo, the greatest river on the Iberian Peninsula.
+Measuring 175 by 180 meters, this square is one of the largest on the European continent.